mikhail-prorekhin/show-me-the-money/README.md

 ### Backend Service

-Api is imlemented on Python and deployed AWS Lambda and API Gateway<br>
+The API is implemented in Python and deployed using AWS Lambda and API Gateway.<br>

-1. Copy Your Xero service API What You just deployed
+1. After deploying the Xero service, copy the API URL.
 2. Set Api url in <b>show_me_the_money_aws_be/terraform/variables.tf</b> file<br>
-   <b>xero_api_url</b> - your stage deploy, for example <i>http://your.url.api-southeast-2.elb.amazonaws.com/api.xro/2.0</i>
+   - <b>xero_api_url</b> - Replace with your deployed stage URL (e.g., http://your.url.api-southeast-2.elb.amazonaws.com/api.xro/2.0).
-3. Run deploy script
+3. Deploy the backend service using Terraform:

 ```
 cd show_me_the_money_aws_be/terraform